-An independent review into health and safety concerns at a school where four current and former teachers were diagnosed with cancer has been announced by the Scottish Government.
+An independent review into the closure of a residential school for children with additional support needs has been commissioned by the Scottish Government.

 Education chiefs in Dundee are being urged to consider withdrawing from a scheme of standardised tests being imposed on P1 pupils.